-The Autumn booster programme has begun and people aged 75 and over, frontline health and care home staff and those with a weakened immune system can book now.
+The booster programme is well underway and people aged 50 and over, frontline health and care home staff and those with a weakened immune system can book now.

 Based on expert guidance the NHS is offering vaccinations to those at greatest risk first.
 The NHS will let people know when it is their turn to come forward for their COVID-19 vaccine and more information is available on the NHS website.
 Once invited, people can book their seasonal COVID-19 vaccine using the National Booking Service or by calling 119, or they can find a local vaccination walk-in site.

 - Everyone aged 5 and over can get a 1st and 2nd dose of the COVID-19 vaccine.